 A child bitten on the face by a dangerous dog with prior incidents can be worth $50,000 to $200,000 or more.
 Children's bite injuries create lifelong emotional trauma and permanent scarring that demands larger compensation.

 Insurance companies typically settle dog bite claims efficiently.
 They accept the strict liability under the statute and negotiate damages based on injury severity.
-Without insurance, you're dealing with an uninsured individual and collection issues.
+Without insurance, you are dealing with an uninsured individual and collection issues.

 If you or a family member has been bitten by a dog in Pennsylvania, report it to animal control, get medical treatment, and document everything.
 Then call us.
-We'll pursue the claim against the owner's homeowner's insurance and ensure you're fully compensated for medical expenses and damages.
+We will pursue the claim against the owner's homeowner's insurance and work to recover full compensation for your medical expenses and damages.
 Call 215-949-0888.

 Free consultations available for most practice areas.